 Establishment of medical necessity requires documentation to support the severe handicapping malocclusion and medical condition status.
 To qualify for coverage, a score of 42 points or greater on the Modified Salzmann Index is needed.
 Documentation must include a completed Salzmann assessment form and a written report from the attending physician, pediatrician, or qualified medical specialist(s) treating the deformity/anomaly.
 Progress notes, photographs and other relevant supporting documentation may be included as appropriate.

 Orthodontic treatment for dental conditions that are primarily cosmetic in nature or when self-esteem is the primary reason for treatment does not meet the definition of medical necessity.

-On January 1, 2014, major parts of the Affordable Care Act (ACA) will be implemented.
+On January 1, 2014, major parts of the Affordable Care Act (ACA) were implemented.
 The ACA is adding required benefits to all new health plans.
-Aetna has been certified as a Qualified Health Plan (QHP) in several states.
-As a part of the certification process Aetna will offer all 10 required Essential Health Benefits (EHB).
+Aetna has been certified as a qualified health plan (QHP) in several states.
+As a part of the certification process Aetna will offer all 10 required essential health benefits (EHB).
 One of these EHB requirements is pediatric oral services, up to age 19.
 Guided by state benchmark plans, Aetna’s medical plans with embedded pediatric dental benefits will include medically necessary orthodontia.

 The Salzmann assessment record is intended to disclose whether a handicapping malocclusion is present and to assess its severity according to the criteria and weights (point values) assigned to them.
 The weights are based on tested clinical orthodontic values from the standpoint of the effect of the malocclusion on dental health, function, and esthetics.
 Etiology, diagnosis, planning, complexity of treatment, and prognosis are not factors in this assessment.
 The Salzmann evaluation form and instructions are included below.